inet-framework/inet/showcases/wireless/neuralnetwork/doc/index.rst

 ..
 The simulations that generate the training data are defined in generate-training-dataset.ini.

+..
 There are two configurations in :download:`generate-training-dataset.ini <../generate-training-dataset.ini>`, ``ApskRadio`` and ``Ieee802.11Radio``.
 The following are some excerpts from these configurations.

+The following are some excerpts from the ``Ieee802.11Radio`` configuration in :download:`generate-training-dataset.ini <../generate-training-dataset.ini>`:

 ..
 The following are some excerpts from generate-training-dataset.ini for the 802.11 configuration.